 5 Tips for a Great Onion Harvest

 - Make sure your onions get plenty of water.
-Onions tend to be shallow rooted, so they need regular rain or hand watering – BUT – stop watering about 2 weeks before harvest in fall to let them start drying up for storage.
+Onions tend to be shallow rooted, so they need regular rain or hand watering.
+Stop watering about 2 weeks before harvest in fall to let them start drying up for storage.

 - Keep weeds in check for bigger bulbs.
-I let my weeds grow a bit in some areas of the garden (because we eat them or use them for medicine), but not in my onion patch.
 Because of their shallow roots, onions are not great weed competition.
 Use mulch (which also conserves moisture) or shallow cultivation to reduce weed pressure.